Naf256/psychology/abnormal psychology-2101/introduction/historical-views-of-abnormality.md

 include medication, psychotherapy, and other forms of support.
 There is also a greater emphasis on reducing stigma and promoting mental health awareness, in order to improve access to care and support for those who need it.

-## Characteristics to abnormal behavior -

-#### Statistical Infrequency -

-One aspect of abnormal behavior is that it is infrequent.
-For example, episodes of mania and depression is a type of experience that occur only in 1% of population.
-The normal curve, or the bell-shaped curve, places the majority of the people in the middle.
-Very few people fall at either extreme.
-An Assertion that a person is normal implies that He or she does not deviate much from the average in a particular trait or behavioral pattern.

-Although some infrequent behavior do strike us as abnormal but they are not considered as a part in the field of abnormal psychology.
-For example, Having great athletic skills is infrequent, so is going through deep depression.
-However, the later one is only considered to be abnormal behavior.